giantswarm/handbook/content/docs/observability/loki-cost-estimate.md

 ![cost-explorer-service](../images/cost-explorer-group-by.png)

-By selecting those parameters, you will get a similar looking graph :
+By selecting those parameters, one can generate a similar looking graph:

 ![cost-explorer](../images/aws-cost-explorer.png)